ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

 - query params
 - body

-#### Method
-This is a required field since a read, update, or delete endpoint might use any of the HTTP methods to perform the given action.
+**Method:** This is a required field since a read, update, or delete endpoint might use any of the HTTP methods to perform the given action.

-#### Path
-This can be a static value or use placeholders.
+**Path:** This can be a static value or use placeholders.
 If the placeholders to build the path are not found at request-time, the request will fail.

-#### Headers and query params
-These can also be static or use placeholders.
+**Headers and query params:** These can also be static or use placeholders.
 If a placeholder is missing, the request will continue and omit the given header or query param in the request.

 If reference values are used for the placeholders, each value will be processed independently unless the `grouped_inputs` field is set.
 The following examples use query params but this applies to headers as well.